Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Introduction

-Despite their high potential, our paper is one of the first contributions of VB in the context of ERGMs.
-Besides our work, we are only aware of \citet{MelZhu2021} who propose a mean-field type variational approximation and \citet{TanFri2020} who develop a variety of variational methods for ERGMs but their models do not allow to account for heterogeneity.
+\citet{BoxChrMor2018} propose approximating estimation through a pseudolikelihood approach, which does work in large networks, but has its own problems such as bad behaviour or void inference \citep[see e.g.,][]{DujgilHan2009}. \cite{KevKau2021} propose pseudolikelihood estimation in networks with nodal heterogeneity and extend it to bipartite networks in \cite{KevKau2022}.
+However, this suffers from biased inference.

-If in addition node-specific covariates denoted as $x$ are available, including these can reduce nodal heterogeneity.
+If node- or edge-specific covariates, denoted as $x$, are also available, including these in the model can reduce nodal heterogeneity.
 In this case, \eqref{eq:ergm} extends to

-where $s(y,x)$ is a vector of statistics built from both $y$, the endogeneous components, and $x$, the exogeneous components.
-The main assumption of this model is, that all nodal heterogeneity is captured through the exogeneous covariates $x$, such that $x$ can be seen as confounding variables.
-However, this might not hold in real applications as there might be remaining nodal heterogeneity, which cannot be explained through the confounders.
-We will therefore also extend model \eqref{eq:ergm2} towards including additional nodal heterogeneity to account for effects not explained by $x$.
-In this way, our most flexible approach allowing for both nodal heterogeneity and node-specific covariates has the important benefit that it can serve for model validation.
-In other words, if random nodal heterogeneity is required it means that the covariates $x$ do not fully explain differences between the nodes.
-Vice versa, if the nodal heterogeneity is low or not required in the model with covariates, it states that nodal heterogeneity is fully explained by the external covariates as generally desired for interpretability.
-Generally, reducing nodal heterogeneity through the inclusion of nodal covariates allows to quantify the amount of explained variance.
-We facilitate this model selection process further by formulating versatile penalized complexity priors \citep{KleKne2016,SimRueMarRieSor2017} on variance parameters of the priors for model coefficients associated with the nodal random effects.
-These priors exploit the nested structure of models with and without nodal effects and penalise the complexity induced by deviating from the simpler \textit{base model}.
+where $s(y,x)$ is a vector of statistics built from both the endogenous $y$ and the exogenous components $x$.
+The main assumption of model (\ref{eq:ergm2}) is that all nodal heterogeneity is captured through the exogenous covariates $x$.
+As such, $x$ can be seen as a set of confounding variables that capture node-specific heterogeneity.
+However, in real applications, one might not have included all covariates to explain heterogeneity; that is to say, some nodal heterogeneity may remain, which cannot be explained through the included confounders.
+We will therefore also extend model \eqref{eq:ergm2} towards including additional nodal heterogeneity to account for such effects not explained by $x$.

+If random nodal heterogeneity is required, covariates $x$ do not fully explain differences between the nodes.
+Vice versa, if the nodal heterogeneity is low or not required in the model with covariates, nodal heterogeneity is fully explained by the external covariates as generally desired for interpretability.
+Taking this view, we may state that reducing nodal heterogeneity through the inclusion of covariates $x$ allows quantification of the amount of {\sl posterior explained variance}, comparable to the coefficient of determination $R^2$ in classical regression models.
+We facilitate this idea through Bayesian reasoning using versatile penalized complexity priors \citep{KleKne2016,SimRueMarRieSor2017} on variance parameters of the priors for model coefficients associated with the nodal random effects.